How to Spend 3 Days in Bogota: First Timer’s Itinerary

 Ajiaco Bogota

-I was bummed that it wasn’t open when we went, because I have seen the photos of the inside and it looks just as stunning as the exterior!
-The church is open every day from 7:30 AM – 11:30 AM.
+I was so bummed it wasn’t open when I visited, but from the photos, the inside looks just as jaw-dropping as the exterior.
+It’s open daily from 7:30 AM to 11:30 AM, so plan accordingly!

 Botero’s art is known for its playful and satirical undertones, offering social commentary and inviting viewers to contemplate the complexities of the human condition.